The 4 Best Shades of WHITE For Dark Wood Trim or Cabinets

 Sherwin Williams Quiver Tan, Cloud White wainscoting, dark oak wood floor.
 Kylie M INteriors Edesign

-And in the same home, with a green-gray paint color on the walls and dark wood dining room table.
-This photo shows Cloud White’s warmth really well…
+And in the same home, with green-gray paint on the walls and a dark wood dining room table, this photo really shows Cloud White’s warmth.

 Sherwin Williams Attitude Gray, Cloud White trim, wainscoting.
 Kylie M INteriors Edesign, online virtual paint color consulting